Within

 Or, four bell towers issuant from base Gules, windows Or.
 Motto around the shield: «Linaje Lanzagorta Otxoa · Catalunya · Barcelona» Sable over a scroll Argent.

-Coat of arms of Alejandra Espeja Avieda, familiarly known as Sandra.
+Coat of arms of Alejandra Espeja Amieva, familiarly known as Sandra.
 This shield, surrounded by an annular scroll Argent inscribed in sable, has been designed byhas been designed by Juan Lanzagorta Vallín and emblazoned by me.

 Blazon keywords: Or, Gules, Sable, Argent, Four, One, Bell tower, Issuant from base, Port and windows, Within, Motto (identification) and Scroll.